-In relation to any aspect of the installation not regulated by specific conditions in this permit then Best Available Techniques shall be used:
+In relation to any aspect of the process not regulated by specific conditions in this permit, then Best Available Techniques shall be used:

-For the purposes of the Pollution Prevention and Control (England and Wales) Regulations 2000, "best available techniques" means the most effective and advanced stage in the development of activities and their methods of operation which indicates the practical suitability of particular techniques for providing in principle the basis for emission limit values designed to prevent and, where practicable, generally to reduce emissions and the impact on the environment as a whole; and for the purpose of this definition -
+For the purposes of the Environmental Permitting (England & Wales) Regulations 2010 "best available techniques" means the most effective and advanced stage in the development of activities and their methods of operation which indicates the practical suitability of particular techniques for providing in principle the basis for emission limit values designed to prevent and, where that is not practicable, generally to reduce emissions and the impact on the environment as a whole; and for the purpose of this definition -

-- a) "available techniques" means those techniques which have been developed on a scale which allows implementation in the relevant industrial sector, in the economically and technically viable conditions, taking into consideration the cost and advantages, whether or not the techniques are used or produced inside the United Kingdom, as long as they are reasonably accessible to the operator; - b) "best" means, in relation to techniques, the most effective in achieving a high general level of protection of the environment as a whole; - c) "techniques" includes both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned.
+- a) "available techniques" means those techniques which have been developed on a scale which allows implementation in the relevant industrial sector, in the economically and technically viable conditions, taking into consideration the cost and advantages, whether or not the techniques are used or produced inside the United Kingdom, as long as they are reasonably accessible to the operator; - b) "best" means, in relation to techniques, the most effective in achieving a high general level of protection of the environment as a whole; - c) "techniques" includes both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned. - d) Further guidance can be obtained from the Secretary of State's Guidance Environmental Permitting General Guidance Manual on Policy and Procedures for A2 and B Installations.